Who: Students who are currently in grades 6-12.

 - Are there any discounts?
 Clergy and Religious stay free!!!
 The presence of priests and religious is so important to our young people that the camp director has agreed not to charge anything for them.
 They’re welcome to be there the whole week or even just part of a day.

 - How many chaperones are necessary?
 This camp aims to support the parish and asks each parish to send chaperones with their young people at a 1:7 ratio.
+All chaperones must be age 21 and older.
 The presence of chaperones from the parish is so important in making the experience last when the week of camp is done.
 This is also one of the reasons this camp is so successful.
 You must send chaperones with the youth.
 It is preferred that the chaperone be someone from your parish.

 - What are the accommodations?
 Everyone stays in cabins.
 They are very well maintained and most have 8 beds (bunks).
 Chaperones stay with campers in cabins.
 The beds have mattresses and everyone needs to bring along a sleeping bag and pillow.
 A bathhouse is located close to each cabin allowing easy access to showers and restrooms.

 - What are the safety precautions?
 CrossWoods staff are all trained in leading young people in the designated high adventure activities (high & low ropes, rappelling, climbing, canoeing, sea kayaking, biking).
 The staff are mostly college students with a love for Christ and the outdoors.